ianharper/AccuTermClient/README.md

 * Global Downcase - Convert case of currently open file to lowercase while preserving case in strings and comments.

 # Todo
-* Add aditional keyboard shortcuts.
 * Refactor AccuTermClient.py to remove duplicated code.
 * Add more event listener functions (automatic check for changes on server)
 * Fix need to unlock & re-lock items on MV server on upload.
 * Allow user to set default file ext. for MV source code.
+* Add support for DBMS type in settings.